If you like a super flavorful, low carb, gluten free, high protein meal that’s easy to prepare, you’re going to love this Chicken Chesapeake recipe!

 Crab Imperial vs. Imperial Sauce

-For more delicious recipes using seafood, try these:
+For more delicious recipes using chicken, try these:

 - Champagne Chicken with Garlicky Whipped Potatoes